peterlamar/python-cp-cheatsheet/readme.md

 ## Convert Base

+1. Typically two steps.
+A digit modulo step and a integer division step by the next base then reverse the result or use a deque()

 Base 10 to 16, or any base by changing '16' and index
 ```python
 def toHex(self, num: int) -> str: